pauljessup/simpleSceneDesigner/README.md

     simpleScene:endEditing()

-Make sure you have objects defined, as show above
+Make sure you have objects defined, as shown above

 # Using a saved scene in a game
 This is also just a simple function call-